Constance Tomkinson

-Constance Tomkinson (15 June 1915 – 23 December 1995) was an English writer and stage actress.
+Constance Tomkinson (15 June 1915 – 23 December 1995) was a Canadian writer and stage actress.

 Life

 Tomkinson was the first of two daughters born to Harold Tomkinson and Grace Avard Tomkinson.
 Harold was a minister who was ordained in the Presbyterian Church of Canada and went on to serve in the Congregationalist Church, and the United Church of Canada.
 Grace Tomkinson was a writer whose first novel, Her Own People (1945) was nominated for the Governor General's Award.
 Constance graduated from the Yarmouth Academy in 1933.

 Career

 Contrary to prevailing mores that viewed the theater as "wicked and no fit place for anyone's daughter," Tomkinson's parents supported her ambitions and financed her first excursion when she traveled to New York City in 1934 to study at the Neighborhood Playhouse School of the Theatre.
 She debuted on Broadway the following year in the Edward Woolf play, Libel!.
 After struggling to get other parts, she decided to move to England, again with her family's support.

 As she recounts in Les Girls (1956), she had no better luck in the English theater, often turned away because of her Canadian accent, and so she applied for a place as one of the eight Millerettes, a singing and dancing chorus troupe managed by Trixie Miller and her husband.
 After the troupe was stranded without work in Gothenburg, Tomkinson and several of her fellow dancers traveled to Paris.
 She landed a place in the chorus of the Folies Bergère, where she worked with Josephine Baker.
 She then took a job with the English troupe, The Basil Beauties, managed by Reginald Basil, with whom she toured in Germany, The Netherlands, and Italy.
 Still hoping to break into the theater, she left the troupe on its return to London.